 - Pre-Health Scholar Service Groups

 - Pre-Health Scholar Leadership Role – Service Group Leader, Ambassador, TA

 - Pre-Health Scholars Internship

 Tier Two: Choose at least two – 3 points each

 - Healthcare Shadowing – minimum of 40 hours

 - Beyond120 MentorConnect – consultation with at least one mentor

-- Beyond120 PHS Self Designed Project - you will need to find a faculty mentor for collaboration.
-You may submit a proposal for a self-designed project that relates to humanities and/or social sciences in health.
-This can be diverse in context whether a cultural event, art show, research project, etc. You will need to work with a mentor and have your mentor complete the form for confirmation of project completion.
+- PHS Self Designed Project – Submit a proposal for a self-designed project that relates to humanities, social sciences. multicultural, inclusion, service, etc. This can be diverse in context whether a cultural event, art show, research project, food drive, etc. You will need a mentor to work with.
+This can be Beyond120 and/or UF faculty or service agency supervisor.
+Your mentor needs to complete the form for confirmation of project completion.

 - Beyond120 PHS Speaker Series

 - Participation in The Center for Inclusion & Multicultural Engagement